The versatile and effective trading approach for busy people.

 - Place a stop at 1 x the average true range (ATR), or below the prior swing low, whichever is larger

 - Take half of the trade off at 1.5 x ATR

-- Exit the remaining on a close below the prior three daily lows
+- Exit the remainder of the trade on a close below the prior three daily lows

-This is an example, of course, but one that works according to Medeiros.
+This is only an example, of course, but one that works according to Medeiros.